wingedcatgirl/SpectrumFramework/README.md

   - The mod will also try to count suits at the beginning of the run, but it's known to have some issues currently (e.g. with Cryptid's The Lovers deck)

 ## Things planned to probably do
-- Fix the suit-counting thing
+- Fix the suit-counting thing (figure out a way to make it happen later, probably)

 ## Things planned to possibly do
-- Config option to switch between joker and planet versions (in case anyone really prefers a specific one)
+- Art switch on a per-item basis (UI design [is my passion](https://web.archive.org/web/20141027160015/http://avdol.co.vu/post/91095908541))

 ## Warning
-Disabling Spectrum Framework mid-run will probably crash your game when you continue.
+Toggling Spectrum Framework mid-run will probably crash your game when you continue.
 Generally speaking, you should start a new run when your mod loadout changes in any way.

 ## Attribution
 - A lot of this code came from [Bunco](https://github.com/Firch/Bunco), which in turn got it from [Six Suits](https://github.com/lshtech/SixSuits).